Amy R. Shore, LPC

 Moving from one stage of life to another can cause anxiety and unease.
 Are you dealing with a life transition (marriage, birth of a child, divorce, death of a loved one) and you need to talk?
 Do you find yourself with anxiety or panic attacks and need to figure out why this is happening and how to get relief?
 Amy Shore is here to listen and help you regain your balance.

 An adoptive parent, Amy Shore intimately knows what the adoption process is like and the struggles all members of the adoption triad (birth parents, adoptees, and adoptive parents) face at different times in their lives.
-Are you in the process of adopting or considering adoption?
-Are you thinking about searching for your birth parents?
-Is your family in need of support?
-Please call!
+If you or your teen is experiencing depression, anxiety, or difficulty with life transitions, counseling will help.
+If you need help processing self-identity, grief/loss, and/or birth family history, please look below at Adoption Coaching Services.

 What happens during the first session?